 This is Eli’s 2nd year of drum lessons.
 He’s doing great!
 My ears, however…

 Every other week, Eli helps at our local food pantry.
 He and one of his best buds work together and love every minute.

 How Is Morning Time Different Than The Rest of the Day?

 With only one kiddo consistently taking part in morning time, how is it any different than the rest of the school day?
 Well, I suppose it’s not really.
 It’s just my way of organizing it in my brain.
 Morning time activities are quick and often game-like, while “the rest of school” is about the bulkier, more independent learning.

-During morning time you will find us reading the Bible (or something that supports Bible study) then moving on to a brain training game.
-Afterwards, we typically go through a set of flashcards or a memory song quickly (these might cover math facts, history events, spelling rules, vocabulary, Presidents, geography, or Bible.)
-Next, I either move to the whiteboard or pull out a workbook to quickly do another exercise or two (these might be diagramming or editing sentences, Mad Libs, Latin roots, a problem solving question, an atlas or mapping quest, or an impromptu spelling bee.)
+During morning time you will find us reading the Bible (or something that supports Bible study) and then moving on to a brain training game.
+Afterward, we typically go through a set of flashcards or a memory song quickly (these might cover math facts, history events, spelling rules, vocabulary, Presidents, geography, or Bible.)
+Next, I either move to the whiteboard or pull out a workbook to quickly do another exercise or two (these might be diagramming or editing sentences, Mad Libs, Latin roots, a problem-solving question, an atlas or mapping quest, or an impromptu spelling bee.)

-All of morning time takes us less than one hour.
+All of our morning time takes us less than one hour.

-Afterwards, we move on to the bulkier work of math, language arts and science and/or history.
+Afterward, we move on to the bulkier work of math, language arts, and science and/or history.
 Oftentimes, Eli has read his own books before our school day ever starts.
 If not, he reads after the rest of his work is finished.
-After a nice break from school work, I read aloud to him sometime in the afternoon.
+After a nice break from schoolwork, I read aloud to him sometime in the afternoon.